An intense, year-long acting course that runs on weekends!? Perfect for a busy lifestyle! Look what you get:

 This course runs one weekend per month (Friday afternoon, Saturday and Sunday all day) for 12 months – so you don’t need to give up your day job!

-The 12-month professional acting course will allow you to develop a deep understanding of screen acting, knowledge of how the industry works and an understanding of how the directing, shooting and editing processes work.
+The 12-month professional screen acting course will allow you to develop a deep understanding of screen acting, knowledge of how the industry works and an understanding of how the directing, shooting and editing processes work.
 Not to mention networking within the industry and receiving headshots and a professionally finished film for your showreel, too.

 This course is the most comprehensive offering we have, and we’re proud of it.